eolo-ro/react-core-web/README.md

 # react-core-web
-a website with the core components
+a website with a footer, sidebar, navbar and home components